Overview of the DFP CREATE Application and Completion Process

-A number of competitive Graduate Entrance Grants (GEG) of $5,000 are awarded each year to early DFP CREATE applicants.
-Recipients will receive the grant upon arriving at UBC in September 2020, with the expectation that they will complete the DFP CREATE Program within one or two years.
+New in 2021: All students entering the DFP CREATE starting in September 2021 will receive a $5,000 Graduate Entrance Grant (GEG).
+Recipients will receive the grant in September, with the expectation that they will complete the DFP CREATE Program within one or two years.

 - Familiarize yourself with the DFP CREATE program requirements.
 These include a commitment to take DFP Project (CPSC 554K) in either the first or second year of your UBC graduate program.